 Brazil, M. (2009).
 Birds of East Asia.
 Princeton, New Jersey: Princeton University Press.

 Clement, P. (2006).
 Family Sylviidae (Old World Warblers).
 Pp. 663-4 (Pale-legged Leaf Warbler, Sakhalin Leaf Warbler) in del Hoyo, J., Elliott, A. & Christie, D.A. eds.
 (2006).
 Handbook of the Birds of the World.
 Vol. 11.
 Old World Flycatchers to Old World Warblers.
 Lynx Edicions, Barcelona, Spain.

-A monotypic species, S. tephrocephalus is said by HBW 11 to breed closest to us in Hubei.
-It is very simliar in plumage and song to Martens’s Warbler S. omeiensis but unlike Martens’s has eye-ring broken at rear.
-S. tephrocephalus is common to abundant in its normal range of south China and Southeast Asia, but it has rarely if ever been recorded in Shanghai.
-The lack of records is owing not only to its scarcity but also to its difficulty in identification, particularly for birders unfamiliar with HBW 11.
+A monotypic species, S. tephrocephalus is said by HBW 11 to breed as close to Shanghai as Hubei.
+It is very similar in plumage and song to Martens’s Warbler S. omeiensis but unlike Martens’s has the eye-ring broken at rear.
+S. tephrocephalus is common to abundant in its normal range of south China and Southeast Asia, but it had never been recorded in Shanghai.
+The lack of records is probably owing not only to its scarcity but also to its difficulty in identification, particularly for birders unfamiliar with HBW 11.

 Here are the sound-recordings I made of Grey-crowned Warbler.
 The recordings and photos are of the same individual.

-After viewing the photos and listening to the recordings, Per wrote the following to the Shanghai Birding chat group:
+After viewing the photos and listening to the recordings, Per wrote the following to the Shanghai Birding WeChat group: